Founder & Editor

 Having worked in hospitality and entertainment (bars/nightclubs), as well as film & TV.
-Her social media accounts are littered with photos of her on the red carpet, at film Premieres, & parties.
+Marie spent most of her working life in London.
 She also has a penchant for cava.

 Behind the scenes, Marie amassed a massive 35k worth of debt.
-Marie has since paid this off and wants to pass on her top tips on debt, money as well as how to live your best life!
+Marie has since paid this off and wants to pass on her top tips on debt, money as well as how to live your best life whatever your budget!

 My personal story

 I started University in debt and it was always considered a way of life.
 I was never very good at managing money but was always very resourceful.
 At University, I worked behind the bar mostly but was always taking on other jobs to make money.
 Unfortunately, I was just never good at keeping it!

 It wasn’t until I moved to London that my debt snowballed.
 My first £5k loan was followed by credit cards, personal loans, refinance loans and then the worst of them all…payday loans.

 Over the years I amassed £35k of personal debt.
 My credit rating was on the floor, and by 2011 when I started taking out payday loans.
 I was debt servicing half of my salary.

 I always maintained a budget planner, which accounted for every penny of my outgoings.
 Despite setting an annual and monthly budget.
 I was broke payday to payday because I just never seemed to have money to get through the month.

 Payday loans filled that gap.
 Suddenly I could pay for those life events, which had formerly seemed so out of reach.
 I paid to go to weddings, on holiday to Ibiza and paid bills which my former housemate had a great habit of storing up for months at a time.

 I rarely bought clothes or material things, but I loved going out.
 You would often see me in the Hawley Arms or in Soho with colleagues.